 Most of my work is the development of IT methods for glycobiological research.
 It includes supervision, development and maintenance of a glyco database, development of methods for automated correlation between carbohydrate structure and NMR spectra, elucidation of the primary structure of natural carbohydrates and statistical analysis of glycomes in taxa.
 The most natural objects are bacterial O-antigens that are linear or branched polysaccharides and their derivatives with repeating units of 3-8 monomeric residues.
-My PhD (2001) was dedicated to automated NMR data analysis in the aspect of the primary structure of glycopolymers.
+My PhD thesis (2001) was dedicated to automated glycopolymer NMR data analysis; ScD thesis (habilitation, 2019) was dedicated to informatization of glycobiology as a whole.

 Teaching : NMR spectroscopy course